 For example, consider an undocumented worker who loses her job and becomes too depressed to work as a result: She does not qualify for Unemployment Insurance because she is undocumented.
 But she may qualify for SDI.
 (Note that workers need proof of their medical condition from a doctor to qualify for SDI.)

 To assist undocumented workers who have lost their jobs or income as a result of the Coronavirus outbreak, Legal Aid at Work has also compiled a list of known relief funds for undocumented workers.

 17. I’m covered by a shelter-in-place or stay-at-home order from my county or the state, but my employer is still requiring me to come to work.
 What happens if I don’t go to work?
 Can they fire me and what can I do for income?

 If your employer is requiring you to work in violation of a government order to stay home, you may be able to request paid sick days or job-protected unpaid leave.
-Starting April 2, if your employer has fewer than 500 employees, you can access 2 weeks of paid sick days for government mandated isolation under the Families First Coronavirus Response Act.
+Starting April 1, if your employer has fewer than 500 employees, has continued operations and continued to schedule you, you may be able to access 2 weeks of paid sick days for government mandated isolation under the Families First Coronavirus Response Act.